DallasFormulaRacing/TrackSim/README.md

   reverse elements don't work on certain angles of entry (180, 90, 270, 360)

   reverse elements' entry angles don't quite line up with the previous angle of exit but its close

+  time can be negative (just make it an absolute value)

 high priority goals
 -----